suxuekun/libpyiotcloud/README.md

 # Action Items

-1. Support Kubernetes scalability
+1. Use Ionic front-end framework for cross-platform mobile, web, and desktop apps
+2. Add message counter for free-tier subscription
-2. Add manager/admin page in Web client (see all users and devices registered by each user)
+3. Add manager/admin page in Web client (see all users and devices registered by each user)
-3. Add logging for debugging/troubleshooting
+4. Add logging for debugging/troubleshooting
-4. Fix access key timeout issue
+5. Fix access key timeout issue
+6. Support Kubernetes scalability